Andr3as/Helpers/LivePreviewHelper.md

 #LivePreviewHelper
 Implement a live preview in your plugin

+#Menu Entries and Hot Keys
+To toggle the live preview either use:

+- Rightbar 'LivePreview' entry
+- Hotkey 'Ctrl-Shift-O'

 #Usage
 - Load the script, if not already done
   - Initialise the code with the path of the directory which contains the source file